 Four go off to Lindisfarne.
 September 27th

 Holy Island, also known as Lindisfarne, is a small island off the coast of Northumberland.
-Famed for the foundation of an Abbey in 635AD by St Aidan and for being the home of St. Cuthbert.
+Famed for the foundation of a monastery in 635AD by St Aidan and for being the home of St. Cuthbert.
 It is accessible at low tide by either driving across the causeway or walking the muddy Pilgrims' way.
 It is advisable to check crossing times before you go or you will become an item on local TV news as your car is flooded and you sit it out in the refuge.

 The refuge is almost centre, the cars appear to be underwater, the poles mark the Pilgrims'Way